Spontaneous Scalarization as a New Core-Collapse Supernova Mechanism and its Multi-Messenger Signals: Conclusions and Discussions

-\textit{Conclusions and Discussions.---}We presented the results of the first multi-D CCSN simulations with neutrino radiation in a MST theory.
+We presented the results of the first multi-D CCSN simulations with neutrino radiation in a MST theory.
 Our models demonstrated dramatic impacts of the SS on the explosion dynamics as well as on the multi-messenger signals.
 In $B20m11$, we observe multiple SSs, with each inducing the PNS collapse and producing strong bounce shock waves.
 Those shock waves eject a part of the PNS envelope, whose explosion energy reaches $\sim2\times10^{51}$\,erg for each SS event.
-The reason for recurrent SSs might be due to the PNS mass decrease and/or to the current parameter set $(B,m)$, both of which can principally hinder the condensation of scalar waves inside the PNS.
+In the present study, we consider a non-rotating progenitor star, which results in an essentially spherical shock expansion.
+Although many of energetic SN events accompany aspherical explosion morphology \cite{Maeda08,Mazzali14}, which could possibly be explained by such as magnetorotational explosion \cite{Obergaulinger17,KurodaT20}, there exist some exceptions, e.g., SLSN I LSQ14mo \cite{SLSN_I_LSQ14mo}, for which nearly spherical explosion is reported \cite{Leloudas15}.
+Such events might be explained by the present MST models.

 The SSs imprint their signatures in neutrinos and GWs.
 Each SS triggers a strong neutrino burst, which is originated from the same mechanism as in the QCD model \cite{Fischer18,Zha20,KurodaT22} and is observable for the Galactic events.
 Although it is unlikely to detect scalar-type GWs from the current models, the matter-origin GWs in association with the SS are strong enough for the current- and third-generation detectors for galactic events.
 A combination of the relatively low peak frequency and long GW emission time with possibly multiple events is beneficial to the detection of these peculiar GWs.